 Please note: Some of these files are Adobe Acrobat® (PDF) formatted files.
 To view them, you will need to download the free Adobe Acrobat file reader.

-Boston College is pleased to announce that the Blue Cross Blue Shield Student Blue Plan has been renewed and will continue to be offered to all eligible BC students for the 2017–2018 policy year, effective August 7, 2017.
-The Student Blue Plan provides comprehensive health insurance that includes access to Blue Cross Blue Shield's networks and pharmacies nationwide, a fitness benefit, as well as reimbursement for designated weight loss programs and access to their "Living Healthy Naturally" discount savings program.
-The annual cost is $3,088.
-Your student account will be charged $1,283 for coverage from August 7, 2017, through January 11, 2018, and $1,805 for coverage from January 12, 2018, through August 6, 2018.
+Boston College is pleased to announce that the Blue Cross Blue Shield Student Blue Plan has been renewed and will continue to be offered to all eligible BC students for the 2018–2019 policy year, effective August 7, 2018.
+The Student Blue Plan provides comprehensive health insurance that includes access to Blue Cross Blue Shield's networks and pharmacies nationwide.
+The annual cost is $3,095.
+Your student account will be charged $1,288 for coverage from August 7, 2018 through January 10, 2019 and $1,807 for coverage from January 11, 2019 through August 6, 2019.

 All students enrolled in a degree program, regardless of credit hours, and non-degree students enrolled at least 75% of full-time will be automatically enrolled in and billed for the Student Health Insurance Plan.
 Students studying abroad through both BC-sponsored and approved external programs will automatically be enrolled.